Jorge Castro (boxer): Professional career

 Castro defended his title another two times, including a rematch win over Reggie Johnson, and then he lost the title to Shinji Takehara by a decision in twelve.
 He split two 10-round decisions with Roberto Durán, winning the first in Argentina, but losing the rematch in Panama, and then he gave Jackson a rematch, this time winning by a decision in ten.

 Castro has lost two more world championship fights: in December 2000, he went to Germany and lost by a knockout in 10 to WBC cruiserweight champion Juan Carlos Gómez, and in February 2002, he went to Phoenix and challenged IBF cruiserweight champion Vassiliy Jirov, a Kazakhstan native who lives in Phoenix, losing by a decision in twelve.
 Despite his failures in these attempts to become a world champion again, he did not announce a retirement until 2013.

 On June 18, 2005, Jorge Castro suffered a car accident in Buenos Aires, with a collapsed lung and some broken ribs.
 The accident and its consequences were similar to the one suffered by archrival Duran in Buenos Aires a few years before.
 Castro required hospitalization and emergency surgery, and was in stable condition after the surgery.
 He recuperated from his injuries.

 On April 22, 2006, Castro fought Jose Luis Herrera, losing by a fourth-round knockout.
 He had his "revenge" against the same opponent on January 27, 2007, when Castro won by technical K.O. in the second round.

 Currently, he has a record of 130 wins, 11 losses and 3 draws, with 89 knockout wins, which ranks him among the most prolific knockout winners in boxing history according to the records of Ring Magazine.

 Professional boxing record

-Trivia

-He is known to be a good autograph signer.

-In Argentina, he is also known as el Roña (Spanish for 'the dirt').